-- 147. Land at Tenbury Road (both housing and employment allocations) and Ludlow Road is currently outside the development boundary.
-The Development Boundary must therefore be modified to regularise future development decisions. - 148.
-Core Strategy policy Adopted Policies Map 2015, S6 inset shows the current Development Boundary.
-The revised - development boundary is shown in Figure 15. - 149.
-Para.
+- 138. Land at Tenbury Road (both housing and employment allocations) and Ludlow Road is currently outside the development boundary.
+The Development Boundary must therefore be modified to regularise future development decisions. - 139.Core Strategy policy Adopted Policies Map2015, S6 inset shows the currentDevelopment Boundary. - 140.Para.
 5.95 of the Regulation 19: Pre-Submission Draft of the Shropshire Local Plan states that "Should the Neighbourhood Plan propose site allocations and alterations to the development boundary the Policies map will be amended to reflect these changes."
-Figure 21 illustrates how these changes should be made.
+Figure 15 illustrates how these changes should be made.